 The Just-Released Music Videos playlist is curated by YouTube.
-It features new content from the world’s biggest artists – it’s not a place to find niche or little-known artists.
+It features new songs from the world’s biggest artists, so it isn’t a place to find niche or little-known artists.

 YouTube updates the list every day.
-At the time of writing, there are more than 1,600 videos in the playlist and users have watched it almost 60 million times.
+At the time of writing, there are more than 3,500 videos in the playlist and users have watched it over 95 million times.

-Remember, there are lots of free services to rip MP3 files directly off YouTube allowing you to add them to your collection.
+Remember, there are lots of free services allowing you to convert YouTube videos into MP3 files, so you can add them to your collection.
 However, the legality of doing so is highly questionable.

-I’ve shown you eight sites that’ll help keep you abreast of the new releases in the world of music, but there are hundreds of others out there.
+In this list of new music website we’ve shown you the best sites to stay abreast of the new releases, but there are hundreds of others out there.

-If you already know which bands/artists you like, often the most efficient way of finding out about new content is to follow them on social media and read dedicated fan sites.
-And, of course, Spotify now offers a new “Release Radar” which gives you a weekly list of new releases it thinks you will like.
+If you already know which artists you like, often the most efficient way of finding out about new content is to follow them on social media and read dedicated fan sites.
+And, of course, Spotify now offers its “Release Radar” feature which gives you a weekly playlist of new song releases it thinks you’ll enjoy.

 If you’d like to learn more about finding new songs and albums, check out our article listing timeless ways to discover new music.